darasiemi/mental_health_mlops_project/README.md

   <img src="images/mage_mental_health_pipeline.jpeg" alt="Mental Health pipeline" style="width: 500px; height: 500px;"/>
 </div>

+Note that although experimentation and hyperparameter tuning weere done on Mage, these were not logged into Mlflow.
+Nevertheless, the already logged models were loaded in Mage and visualized.

 ### Deployment

 For model deployment, I explored all the deployment modes covered in the course, including batch and online deployment (which encompasses both web service and streaming deployment).